 - In addition, top 3 overall receive these awards.

 - Registration fees are based on tiered quotas, rather than calendar dates – meaning there are a finite number of spaces available at the different tiers.
-Register now to ensure the best rate, when the discounted tier is FULL is will automatically shut off on our registration page.
-Registration for the Blue Ridge Marathon is handled by Active.com and closes April 14, 2015.
-You will be directed to the Active website to complete the registration process.
-There is $10 processing and handling fee for onsite registration (April 17, 3-8pm).
+Register early to ensure the best rate, when the discounted tier is FULL is will automatically shut off on our registration page.
+Registration for the Blue Ridge Marathon closes April 14, 2015.
+There is $10 processing and handling fee for onsite (at expo) registration (April 17, 3-8pm).
 There is no day-of registration.